 Dog Teeth Cleaning

-At Lucky Pet Tampa, Dog Dentals without anesthesia are offered every month by Vicky Bonilla.
+At Lucky Pet Tampa, Dog Dentals without anesthesia is offered every month by Vicky Bonilla.

 Who does the Dog Teeth Cleaning at Lucky Pet?